 Question: I paid the entry fee, but have decided to withdraw my piece.
 Can my entry fee be refunded?

 Unfortunately, due to the high volume of submissions, refunds will no longer be offered.
 Please read all materials carefully before clicking "submit"!

-Question: Why am I limited to six performers in the chamber works category?
+Question: Why am I limited to five performers in the chamber works category?